Victoria Coach Station: History

 By the 1960s, operation of the station had passed through industry consolidation to Tilling Group and British Electric Traction, whence it was reorganised by the Transport Act 1968 to become part of National Bus Company.
-Subsequently it was transferred to London Transport in 1988, and Transport for London in 2000.
+Subsequently it was transferred to London Transport in 1988, and Transport for London (TfL) in 2000.

 Freehold owner, Grosvenor Group, announced in 2013 that it wished to redevelop the site and relocate station operations elsewhere in London, though the following year English Heritage designated the building Grade II listed.
-Nevertheless, several of Transport for London's leases on the station were due to expire by 2023 and proposals were made to relocate to Royal Oak, but in 2019 the move was abandoned.
+Nevertheless, several of TfL's leases on the station were due to expire by 2023 and proposals were made to relocate to Royal Oak, but in 2019 the move was abandoned.

 Utilisation

 Use of the coach station has increased from 2008 to 2018.

+Data from 2008/2009 until 2019/2020 is for departing passengers only and both departing and arriving coaches.

+Data from 2020/21 onwards is 'passenger movements through the site' and 'Domestic and International Accessible Departures'.
+TfL does not state a reason for the reporting being different.